solarunderscore/Easy-Arch-Installation/README.md

 ###### Installing essential packages to make our system run
 Now we will install the essential packages to actually make our system run!
 To install these packages run the command,
 `pacstrap /mnt base linux linux-firmware`
-Press ENTER and let it install!
+Press ENTER then press Y, and let it install!

 ###### Generating the fstab
 Generate the fstab file with the following command,